YuningX/toy-robot/README.md

 # Toy Robot

+## Getting started

+1. Run `bundle install` from your shell to install gems
+2. To run a command simulator: `bin/simulator start`
+3. To run a file simulator: `bin/simulator start -f [FILE_PATH]`

+## Specification

-#### What is this ?
+### What is this ?

 Toy Robot is a ruby coding exercise that we get our potential candidates  complete for us (Mable) to understand their capabilities.

-#### What do I need to do ?

-## Specification

 ### Description
 - The application is a simulation of a toy robot moving on a square tabletop,